The Mobile App Revolution on its Way, Yet Enterprises Just Catching On

 Why Mobility Matters

 How often have you answered a work email from the comfort of your living room?
 Look around you at any given time and it’s difficult to ignore the impact smart, connected devices have had on how and where we work.
-With this added mobility comes freedom and flexibility; the flexibility needed to stay connected and informed without the boundaries of normal office hours.
+It's even estimated that the average American checks their phone nearly 300 times per day!
+With this added emphasis on mobility comes freedom and flexibility; the flexibility needed to stay connected and informed without the boundaries of normal office hours.
 And it has sparked a movement towards a collaborative workplace culture in which colleagues are able to share ideas with each other, working together in a way we never have before.
 Through these newfound opportunities, mobility has, in essence, shaped the bottom line.

 While many FMs and CEOs still worry about the complexities and cost associated with integrating disparate workplace tools, business leaders are now gradually recognizing how making such investments can generate significant returns and help them gain a serious edge over the competition.

 We all react to change differently.
 Some embrace it with open arms, recognizing it as an opportunity to improve; while others would rather remain content in their familiar bubble.
 But the reality is, change is the only constant.
 This is particularly true in the business world, where everything around you is evolving.
 And those who not only accept change, but seek it out, are the businesses that realize long-term growth and, ultimately, establish themselves as leaders in the industry.

 When examining the options for change and improvement in a business environment, there are numerous factors to consider.
 How will the employees respond?
 How much will this cost us, both monetarily and systematically?
 How long will it take to realize a return on investment?
 How can we implement these strategies without sacrificing the security of our employees and our clients?